Ingleton Primary School

 - offering parents regular opportunities to talk about their child’s progress in our reception class and allowing protected online access to the children’s learning journals on ‘Tapestry’

 - encouraging parents to talk to the child’s teacher if there are any concerns.
 We invite parents/carers to formal meetings were the teachers and parents discuss their child’s progress in private.
-Parents receive a report on their child’s attainment and progress at the end of each school year
+Parents receive a report on their child’s attainment and progress at the end of Reception

 - providing online access to learning journals on ‘Tapestry’ so parents can contribute their own comments relating to the children’s achievements.